-Usually, transition lenses are covered by most vision insurance companies.
-Without insurance, you may have to pay about $100 to $400 or more on top of the cost of prescription lenses.
-The price may also vary based on the brand you select.
+Most vision insurance companies cover the cost of transition lenses.
+Without insurance, you may have to pay roughly $100 to $400 in addition to prescription lenses cost.
+The price can vary depending on the brand you select.

-Unlike transition lenses which may lack glare protection, polarized lenses are also designed to reduce glare.
-They have a laminated filter that helps filter out glare.
-This reduces eye strain.
+Unlike transition lenses, which may lack glare protection, polarized lenses reduce glare.
+They have a laminated filter that filters out glare, helping reduce eye strain.

-Polarized lenses are common in sunglasses, fitovers, and clip-ons.
-Fitovers and clip-ons are worn over prescription glasses that do not darken, especially when inside a vehicle.6 A significant downside of polarized lenses is that your positioning can alter their effectiveness since they only filter out horizontal light waves.
+However, a significant downside of polarized lenses is that your positioning can alter their effectiveness because they only filter out horizontal light waves.

-Mirrored lenses or anti-reflective lenses are unique lenses that feature a thin, metal material to reflect light.
-The lens color may vary depending on the type of metal used.
+Mirrored lenses (or anti-reflective lenses) have a thin, reflective optical metal coating on the outside of the lenses that reflects light.
+The lens color varies depending on the type of metal used.

 As the name suggests, mirror-coated lenses are shiny on the outside.
-The shiny lens material helps reflect excess light, hence eliminating glare and eye strain.
+The mirrored lens helps reflect excess light, eliminating glare and eye strain.

-Mirrored lenses are useful in activities done in bright conditions, such as skiing on a sunny day.
-The main disadvantage of mirrored lenses is the risk of color falsification (difficulty determining color).
+Mirrored lenses are helpful for activities in bright conditions, such as skiing on a sunny day.
+The primary disadvantage of mirrored lenses is the risk of scratching the reflective surface off of your lenses.

-Transition lenses or photochromic lenses are light-intelligent lenses that protect the eyes against harmful ultraviolet (UV) rays from the sun.
-They’re available in multiple colors and materials, including plastic, glass, and polycarbonate.
+Transition or photochromic lenses are light-intelligent lenses that protect the eyes against the sun’s harmful ultraviolet (UV) rays.

 In this article